fsantecchia/express-app/README.md

-# Build Angular 2 app with ECMA6(Babel),mongoDB and SASS
+# Build Angular 2 app with ECMA6(Babel), MongoDB and SASS

+Status: in development!

 - Uses Babel instead of TypeScript